DS-100/textbook/ch12/exp_loss.md

 \\[ \mathbb{E}[X] = \sum_{x \in \mathbb{X}} x \cdot P(X = x) \\]

 Unfortunately, we cannot find $ P(X = x) $, the probability that a specific tip percentage appears in the population, because we do not have access to data from the population.
-Since a simple random sample from the population will resemble the population, we can pretend that our sample is the population; this allows us to estimate $ \mathbb{E}[X] $ with the mean of our sample, which we will assume has size $ n $.
+Since the empirical distribution of a simple random sample from the population will resemble the distribution of the population, we can pretend that our sample is the population.
+This allows us to estimate $ \mathbb{E}[X] $ with the mean of our sample since each point appears in our sample with probability $ \frac{1}{n} $ if our sample has size $ n $.

 \\[
 \mathbb{E}[X] \approx \frac{1}{n} \sum_{i=1}^n x_i